Guerrilla war in the Baltic states: Forest Brothers in popular culture

 The 2004 film Utterly Alone (Vienui Vieni) portrays the travails of Lithuanian partisan leader Juozas Lukša, who travelled twice to Western Europe in attempts to gain support for the armed resistance.

 The 2005 documentary film Stirna tells the story of Izabelė Vilimaitė (codenames Stirna and Sparnuota), an American-born Lithuanian who moved to Lithuania with her family in 1932.
 A medical student and pharmacist, she was an underground medic and source of medical supplies for the partisans, eventually becoming a district liaison.
 She infiltrated the local Komsomol (Communist Youth), was discovered, captured, and escaped twice.
 After going underground full-time, she was suspected of having been turned by the KGB as an informant and was nearly executed by the partisans.
-Her bunker was eventually discovered by the KGB and she was captured a third time, interrogated and killed.
+The KGB eventually discovered her bunker and she was captured a third time, interrogated and killed.